Visiting Princess Hills safely

 Camping permits are required for all camping areas in Girringun National Park and fees apply.

-All camping must be booked prior to arriving in the area—bookings can be made up to 12 months in advance.
+All camping must be booked prior to arriving in the area.
 For information on how to obtain an e-permit see camping information.

 Various activities conducted in Girringun National Park may require a permit.
 These activities include commercial tours, social events such as weddings, organised group visits, school excursions, scientific research, and sale of photographs or vision of Girringun National Park.
 See park permits and policies for further information.